-The extract of the annual return in Form MGT 9 is enclosed herewith as Annexure Vforming part of this report.
+The extract of the annual Return in Form MGT-9 is enclosed herewith as Annexure Vforming part of this report.

 CORPORATE GOVERNANCE REPORT

-Your Company always places major thrust on managing its affairs with diligencetransparency responsibility and accountability thereby upholding the important dictumthat an organisations corporate governance philosophy is directly linked to highperformance.
+Your Company always places major thrust on managing its affairs with diligencetransparency responsibility and accountability thereby upholding the important dictumthat an organisation's corporate governance philosophy is directly linked to highperformance.

 The Company is committed to adopting and adhering to established world-class corporategovernance practices.
 The Company understands and respects its fiduciary role andresponsibility towards its stakeholders and society at large and strives to serve theirinterests resulting in creation of value and wealth for all stakeholders.

 The compliance report on corporate governance and a certificate from M/s.
 WalkerChandiok & Co LLP Chartered Accountants Statutory Auditors of the Company regardingcompliance of the conditions of corporate governance as stipulated under Chapter IV ofSEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 is attachedherewith as Annexure VI to this report.

-DIRECTORS RESPONSIBILITY STATEMENT
+DIRECTORS' RESPONSIBILITY STATEMENT